bansky0/website/README.md

 # websiteJhonatan
-HTML version of my website
+Backup of my CV and website in HTML and CSS.
+This project mainly focus on the frontend developend.